-It is our goal to balance providing appealing and nutritious daily meal choices to students and staff and the operation of a financially sound school nutrition program that complies with state and federal school lunch regulations.
+It is our goal to balance providing appealing and nutritious daily meal choices to students and staff and the operation of a financially sound school nutrition program that complies with federal and state school meal regulations.

-The School Nutrition Department is accepting applications for part-time or substitute Nutrition Associates.
-One large benefit of the position is the ability to work in a cafeteria and be home when your child gets home.
+The School Nutrition Department is accepting applications for part-time or substitute Nutrition Associates and full-time Lead Nutrition Associates.
 For additional information and application, click here.
 You may also call (540) 562-3788 for more information.

 Free and Reduced Meal Programs